MateuszJanosik/mtg_decks/README.md

     rails db:migrate
     rails db:seed
     ```
-    when you run db:seed it downloads MTG card data from the API and creates cards with images in the database, so it may take a minute.
+    When you run db:seed it downloads MTG card data from the API and creates cards with images in the database, so it may take a minute.

+    The seed file also creates two sample user profiles:
+    - Admin user: `admin@example.com` with password `password`
+    - Player user: `player@example.com` with password `password`

 6. **Start Redis server:**
     ```sh